morchalabi/DeepPDAC/README.md

 # DeepPDAC
-Deep learning predictive model trained on the TME of primary PDACs with recurrence to liver or other sites.
+Deep learning predictive model trained on the tumor microenvironment (TME) of primary PDACs with recurrence to the liver or other sites.

-The model is written in rpy (R and Python) and is able to predict if the input single-cell transcriptome data of a patient may recur in the liver or not.
+This model, implemented in rpy2 (integrating R and Python), predicts whether a patient’s single-cell transcriptomic profile is likely to recur in the liver.